timescale/docs/README.md

 - **Overview** will have a visual indicator in the browser that it has children, in this case at least **What is time-series data?** and **Core Concepts** (among others)

+- The content for the **Overview** page will be displayed first, and then all `title` elements for the children will be displayed as "cards" below any content because of the **pageComponents** setting

 - Two of the examples above display a  navigation and page title text that is different from the name of their source Markdown files.
 For instance, the content for **Hypertables